Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 .
 Two Allen keys 5mm

-1. First, organize all the pieces on the floor.
-Check the parts list to see if all accessories are in place.
+1. To begin, organize all the pieces on the floor.
+Check the parts list to see if all components are in place.

 2. Attaching the shock absorber to the frame:

 Insert the Allen bolt (B) partially through the hole in the frame bracket.
-Insert one shock bushing (C) between shock absorber and frame bracket.
-Insert and align the second shock bushing by pushing the Allen bolt all the way through the frame holes.
+Insert one shock absorber bushing (C) between the shock absorber and the frame bracket.
+Insert and align the second shock absorber bushing by pushing the Allen bolt all the way through the frame holes.
 Thread the Allen nut (D) onto the Allen bolt and tighten securely with (2) 5mm.
-Allen's key (from the kit) (Fig. 1).
+Allen key (from the kit) (Fig. 1).

 3. Attaching the fork to the frame:

-Insert handlebar/fork (J) into frame (A).
-Align the hole in the fork with the hole in the frame (fig. 2).
-Press until they are connected.
+Insert the handlebar/fork (J) into the frame (A).
+Align the hole in the fork with the hole in the frame (Figure 2).
+Press until they connect.

-Insert license plate/mudguard (G) into fork (J).
-Insert a self-tapping screw from bottom to top through the hole in the plug and the hole in the license plate/mudguard and tighten it with a screwdriver (M).
+Insert the license plate/mud guard (G) into the fork (J).
+From bottom to top, through the hole in the fork and the hole in the number plate/mud guard, insert a self-tapping screw and tighten it using a screwdriver (M).

 .
 Steering column assembly

-Align the holes in the license plate/mudguard (G), fork (J), and frame (A).
-Insert the steering column bolt (H) into the steering column head (J).
+Align the holes of the license plate/mud guard (G), fork (J) and frame (A).
+Install the steering column bolt (H) into the steering column head (J).

-Insert this entire steering column assembly through the holes in the license plate/mudguard, forks and frame.
-Slide the steering column washer (K) onto the threaded end of the steering column bolt.
-Screw the lock nut (L) onto the steering column bolt.
+Insert this entire steering column assembly through the holes in the number plate/mudguard, forks and frame.
+Place the steering column washer (K) onto the threaded end of the steering column bolt.
+Thread the lock nut (L) onto the steering column bolt.
 Using 6mm.
-Alena's key (from the kit) and adjustable wrench, tighten the lock nut (L) onto the steering column bolt (H).
+Alena key (included) and adjustable spanner, tighten the lock nut (L) onto the steering column bolt (H).

-Insert the right pedal/lever assembly (N) into the rectangular hole in the front wheel (O).
-Insert the left pedal/lever assembly into the rectangular hole on the opposite side of the front wheel (O) with one pedal at the top and the other at the bottom.
+Insert the Right Pedal/Lever Assembly (N) into the rectangular hole in the front wheel (O).
+Insert the left pedal/lever assembly into the rectangular hole on the opposite side of the front wheel (O) with one pedal at the top and the other opposite at the bottom.

-Insert the right pedal/lever/wheel assembly into the holes in the fork (J).
-Lightly slide the link assembly into the fork until the holes in the link assembly line up with the holes on each side of the fork.
-Insert one washer (Q) into the arm bolt (R), insert through the hole in the fork.
+Insert the Right Pedal/Lever/Wheel Assembly into the holes in the fork (J).
+Lightly insert the linkage assembly into the fork until the holes in the linkage assembly line up with the holes on each side of the fork.
+Insert one washer (Q) into the arm bolt (R), through the hole in the fork.

 Repeat this step for the opposite side.

-Put the axle (T) on one end, slide the axle cap (U) straight onto the axle.
-Slide the axle washer (V) onto the axle, slide the rear wheel (W) so that the decorative side is facing down.
-Thread the axle spacer washer (X) onto the axle, then insert the axle into the hole in the rear of the frame (A) as shown, sliding the entire frame out through the opposite side.
-Place the bike on its side on a small piece of wood under the wheel and axle cover.
-Thread the second axle spacer washer (X), the rear wheel (W), and the remaining axle washer (V) onto the axle sticking out of the rear frame.
-Slide the remaining axle cover (U) firmly onto the axle.
-Put the bike on all three wheels.
+Place the axle (T) on one end and place the axle cover (U) directly on the axle.
+Slide the axle washer (V) onto the axle, and slide the rear wheel (W) through so that the decorative side is facing down.
+Slide the axle spacer washer (X) onto the axle, then insert the axle into the hole in the rear of the frame (A) as shown, threading the entire frame out through the opposite side.
+Place the bike on its side on a small piece of wood under the wheel and axle cap.
+Slide the second axle spacer washer (X), rear wheel (W), and remaining axle washer (V) onto the axle protruding from rear frame.
+Firmly place the remaining axle cover (U) onto the axle.
+Place the bike on all three wheels.

-Insert seat bolts (Y) through holes in frame (A).
-Secure with bent seat washers (Z), lock washers (E), and bolts (F).
-Tighten tight.
+Guide the seat bolts (Y) through the holes in the frame (A).
+Secure with curved seat washers (Z), lock washers (E) and bolts (F).
+Pull tight.

 .
-Use a soft cloth to clean the surfaces of this bike.
-Do not use cleaning agents.
+Use a soft cloth to clean the surfaces of this bicycle.
+Do not use cleaning products.

 Hello!

-This is already my second purchase of a children's tricycle.
-The first bike turned out to be defective, and I had to return it to the store under warranty.
-Therefore, when buying a bicycle for the second time, I already knew what I needed to pay attention to, what could be the disadvantages of a tricycle for children.
-If you are interested, then you can follow the link below and read my review on the bike, which turned out to be defective.
+This is my second purchase of a children's tricycle.
+The first bike turned out to be defective, and I was forced to return it to the store under warranty.
+Therefore, when buying a bicycle for the second time, I already knew what I needed to pay attention to, what disadvantages a three-wheeled children's bicycle might have.
+If you are interested, then you can follow the link below and read my review of the bike, which turned out to be defective.

-Comparing these two bikes, I can say for sure that the quality of the Navigator Trike is many times better, and I am 100% satisfied with this bike.
+Comparing these two bicycles, I can say for sure that the quality of the Navigator Trike bicycle is many times better, and I am 100% satisfied with this bicycle.

 Place of purchase.
-This bike, like the first bike, I bought in.
+I bought this bike, like my first bike.

-Bicycle price at the time of purchase, at a discount, amounted to 6540 rubles.
+Bike price at the time of purchase, with a discount, amounted to 6540 rubles.
 Price without discount 9070 rubles.

 ________________________________________

-The bike came in branded packaging.
+The bike came in original packaging.
 There is a warranty card and instructions for assembling the bike.

-My husband spent less than an hour assembling the bike with no problems.
+My husband spent less than an hour assembling the bike and had no problems.
 Every part of the bike was packed in a protective bag, also The kit included tools to assemble the bike.

 Package size (H x W x D), 58 x 28 x 40 cm, weight 9 kg